m0ru/bak/04_solution.md

 For any **REST**-style requests,
 `fetch(...).then(data => {...dispatch(...); })` is used in action-creators.
 If they are **linked-data-related**, the utilities in
 `linkeddata-service-won.js` are used.
-They do standard HTTP(S) but make sure to cache as much as possible via the local triplestore [@GarroteJSRDFstore2016].
+They use standard HTTP(S) but ensure to cache as much as possible via the local triplestore [@GarroteJSRDFstore2016].
 However, in the future this custom caching layer can be replaced by using HTTP2 to load the large number of RDF-documents[^manydocs] in one round-trip and let the browser-chache handle repeated requests.
 One advantage of the triple-store is that it stores the RDF in its natural state and additional data can just be "poured" into it.
 Anything, e.g. data related to a need, can be retrieved from the store using a SPARQL-query [@HarrisSPARQLQueryLanguage2013] and transformed into a desired JSON-data-structure via JSON-LD-framing [@KellogJSONLDFraming2019].
-One price here however is one of performance -- some SPARQL-queries performed very badly and needed to be replaced by work-arounds -- and another price is complexity, as the custom caching logic written to avoid unnecessary HTTP-requests yet keep the store in synch with the node-server is a frequent source of hard to track down bugs. <!-- TODO how hard? give number, e.g. percentage of total bugs -->
+A price here however is performance -- some SPARQL-queries performed very badly and needed to be replaced by work-arounds.
+Another price is complexity, as the custom caching logic written to avoid unnecessary HTTP-requests yet keep the store in synch with the node-server is a frequent source of hard to track down bugs. <!-- TODO how hard? give number, e.g. percentage of total bugs -->

 [^manydocs]: ad large number of documents: when your entire state contains of a single contact request, you still need to load 6 documents, in 3-5 round-trips: your need, its connection container, the connection to the other person's need, its event container, the event, and lastly the other person's need.

 JSON-LD is **sent** to the server **via a websocket-connection**.
-For this case-statements for the respective action are added in `message-reducers.js` that adds them to the message-queue in `state.getIn(['messages', 'enqueued'])`.
+For this, case-statements for the respective action are added in `message-reducers.js` that adds them to the message-queue in `state.getIn(['messages', 'enqueued'])`.
 The messaging agent picks theses up and pushes them to the websocket it manages.

+New messages pushed by the server are **received via the web-socket,** that's managed by the messaging agent.
+Upon receiving a message, said agent pass it on to a series of message-handlers until responds that it's responsible for this type of message.
+The handler then goes on to dispatch corresponding actions.

-New messages are **received via the web-socket**.
-This allows the server to push-notify the client.
-The messaging agent contains a series of handlers for different message-types that then dispatch corresponding actions.
-It conceptually acts similar to a user faced with output from the system and capable of returning input, but towards the network (see fig. -@fig:adapted-redux).
+Conceptually, the messaging agent acts similar to a user faced with output from the system and capable of returning input, but towards the network (see fig. -@fig:adapted-redux).
 It can trigger actions, like a user could via e.g. button presses, and does so when it receives messages via the web-socket.
-On the other side, it sees the result of the state, like a user would -- except it doesn't get to see rendered DOM but rather it is message queue, that it forwards to the owner-server.
+Additionally, it sees the result of the state, like a user would -- except it doesn't get to see rendered DOM but rather it is message queue, that it forwards to the owner-server.

 ## Views and Interactions {#sec:views-and-interactions}

-For the sake of completeness and to illustrate the usefulness, this section will give a very brief overview of the GUI built with this works' architecture and tooling and how it ties into the architecture at large.
+For the sake of completeness and to illustrate the usefulness, this section will give a very brief overview of the GUI built with the architecture and tooling laid out in this thesis and how the GUI ties back into the architecture in general.
 For a detailed code example of a simple component see @fig:example-component in @sec:components.

 The figures in this section
-illustrate the process of authoring a new need [@fig:authoring-need], getting matches to it [@fig:getting-match], making a contact request [@fig:made-request], that is then accepted by the other person [@fig:accepting-request], and chatting with them [@fig:chatting].
-This is the core workflow in the WoN-ownerapplication-prototype and cover the interactions layed out in the problem-description-subsection -@sec:interaction-design.
-Note that the in the given example the person using application was already logged in (using an anonymous account).
-If they weren't they could either start by signing up via a standard signup-form or just going through the same process of authoring a need, that will create an anonymous account for them as a side-effect and adding a so-called "private ID" to the URL, so they can bookmark it via their browser.
+illustrate the process of authoring a new need ([@fig:authoring-need]), getting matches to it ([@fig:getting-match]), making a contact request ([@fig:made-request]), that is then accepted by the other person ([@fig:accepting-request]), and chatting with them ([@fig:chatting]).
+This is the core workflow in the WoN owner-application prototype and covers the interactions laid out in the problem-description-subsection [@sec:interaction-design].
+Note that in the given example the person using the application was already logged in (using an anonymous account).
+If they weren't, they could either start by signing up via a standard signup-form or just going through the same process of authoring a need, that will create an anonymous account for them as a side-effect.
+This lattter process adds a so-called "private ID" to the URL, so they can bookmark it via their browser.

 ![Authoring a need (right half of the screen) with an anonymous account (top-right) and some previously created needs (left half).](./figures/matchat-screenshots/2018-06-28_15-21-17_authoring-need.png){#fig:authoring-need}